• Home

 Cooking time varies.
 Use the toothpick method to check the loaf.
 Make sure the center is fully cooked before removing it from the oven.

-We personally like the ceramic loaf pan and the cake does bake a little quicker when using it.
+We like the ceramic loaf pan; the cake bakes a little quicker when using it.
 The bottom line is, bake the cake until it’s done!
 The middle will rise and the cake will be done.
-If it takes 1 hour, 1 1/2 hours or 2 hours.
+If it takes 1 hour, 1 1/2 hours, or 2 hours.

 Nutrition